Good Trailer Design – Trailer Strength

 - Do the sides shake, rattle, or feel loose?
 Will that effect the way you want to use them?

 What to look for:

 Examine the attachment.
-Are sides well attached to the frame?
+Is the connection solid to the frame?

 Examine how the sides attach to the tailgate (if present).
-Be sure that a load on the sides will not impact the ability to open or close the tailgate.
+Be sure that a load against on of the sides will not impact the ability to open or close the tailgate.

 Concluding Thoughts …

-Looking for shortcuts in the frame design (and other places), then using a good “gut feel” is valid and valuable method of evaluation.
+Looking for shortcuts in frame design (and other places), then using a good “gut feel” is a valid and valuable method of evaluation.
 A strong trailer that meets your needs, certainly increases the pleasure of ownership.